Frank Lloyd Wright: Recognition

 Later in his life (and after his death in 1959), Wright was accorded significant honorary recognition for his lifetime achievements.
 He received a Gold Medal award from The Royal Institute of British Architects in 1941.
 The American Institute of Architects awarded him the AIA Gold Medal in 1949.
 That medal was a symbolic "burying the hatchet" between Wright and the AIA.
 In a radio interview, he commented, "Well, the AIA I never joined, and they know why.
 When they gave me the gold medal in Houston, I told them frankly why.
 Feeling that the architecture profession is all that's the matter with architecture, why should I join them?"
-He was awarded the Franklin Institute's Frank P. Brown Medal in 1953.
+He was awarded the National Institute of Arts and Letters' Gold Medal for Architecture in 1953, and the Franklin Institute's Frank P. Brown Medal the same year.
 He received honorary degrees from several universities (including his alma mater, the University of Wisconsin), and several nations named him as an honorary board member to their national academies of art and/or architecture.
 In 2000, Fallingwater was named "The Building of the 20th century" in an unscientific "Top-Ten" poll taken by members attending the AIA annual convention in Philadelphia.
 On that list, Wright was listed along with many of the USA's other greatest architects including Eero Saarinen, I.M.
 Pei, Louis Kahn, Philip Johnson, and Ludwig Mies van der Rohe; he was the only architect who had more than one building on the list.
 The other three buildings were the Guggenheim Museum, the Frederick C. Robie House, and the Johnson Wax Building.